ourcodingclub/ourcodingclub.github.io/_posts/2017-02-08-funandloops.md

 }
 ```

 This function has one input, `x`. `x` can be a numeric vector, or a numeric column in a dataframe, basically anything that doesn't cause an error in the body of the function.
-The body of the function multiplies x^2 by pi, then divides by 40,000, giving the basal area as an output.
+The body of the function multiplies `x^2` by `pi`, then divides by `40,000`, giving the basal area as an output.

 Test the function by supplying the diameter column from the Bicuar tree stem data (`trees_bicuar$diam`) to see what the output is: